Metegol: Production

 The film was announced on 27 November 2009.
 The voices of the main characters of the cast are Pablo Rago, Miguel Ángel Rodríguez, Fabian Gianola, Horacio Fontova and David Masajnik.

 Sergio Pablos, executive producer and creator of the original idea and story for Despicable Me, acted as animation director for 20 minutes of the film, and advised Campanella on direction.
 The rest of the film was animated under the directions of Federico Radero and Mario Serie.

 Puerto Rican band Calle 13 composed and performed the original song of the movie.

-Prana Studios was hired to provide the film's Lighting, Compositing, Visual Effects, and Rendering while operating in Mumbai, India.
+Mundoloco CGI in Buenos Aires, Argentina was hired to provide the film's animation, while Prana Studios was hired to provide the film's Lighting, Compositing, Visual Effects, and Rendering while operating in Mumbai, India.

 Release

-An English-language version of the film was produced in the United Kingdom by 369 Productions with Vertigo Films handling the distribution rights and was released under the name The Unbeatables on 15 August 2014.
+The first English-language version of the film was produced in the United Kingdom by 369 Productions with Vertigo Films handling the distribution rights and was released under the name The Unbeatables on 15 August 2014.
 The UK dub features stars such as Rupert Grint, Rob Brydon, Anthony Head, Ralf Little, Alistair McGowan, Peter Serafinowicz, and Eve Ponsonby.

 In March 2014, The Weinstein Company acquired distribution rights for the film in the United States, Canada, Australia, New Zealand and France, with plans to release their own heavily edited English-language version of the film under the title Underdogs.
 The US dub features Ariana Grande, Nicholas Hoult, Matthew Morrison, Katie Holmes, John Leguizamo, Eugenio Derbez, Taran Killam, Bobby Moynihan, Chazz Palminteri, and Mel Brooks.
 The film was originally going to be released on August 27, 2014 but was pushed back several times.
 One week before a planned August 14, 2015 release, the film was pulled from the schedule, and the theatrical release was scrapped.
 It was instead released direct-to-video on 19 July 2016.

 Reception

 Critical reception

-Based on 15 reviews on Rotten Tomatoes, the film received a positive rating of 67%, with an average rating of 5.64/10.
+Based on 15 reviews on Rotten Tomatoes, the American version of the film received a positive rating of 67%, with an average rating of 5.64/10.
 On Metacritic, the film has a rating of 38 out of 100, based on 5 critics, indicating "generally unfavorable reviews".

 Conversely, reception to the original Spanish version was far more positive, with review aggregator Todas las Críticas marking an average score of 71 out of 100.